fortunejs/fortune/doc/GETTING_STARTED.md

 })
 ```

 Input transform functions are run before anything gets persisted, so it is safe to throw errors.
 They may either synchronously return a value, or return a Promise.
 The returned/resolved value only matters for create requests.
 Note that the `password` field on the record is not defined in the record type.
 Arbitrary fields should be parsed on create and update but not persisted.
+Updating the password in this example requires a field in the `meta` object, for example `Authorization: "Zm9vYmFy"` where the value is the base64 encoded old password.

 To start the application, we need to call the `start` method.